dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/Tutorial.md

 > To help explain how to use livedoc-mocha, I'll be using the same example that was presented by [Alister Scott](https://www.thoughtworks.com/profiles/alister-scott) in his article [Specification by Example: a Love Story](https://watirmelon.blog/2011/05/18/specification-by-example-a-love-story/), which is a recommended read.
 This tutorial provides an alternative approach to the same lessons.

-Let assume we have a shipping company in Australia that wants to ship tea.
+Lets assume we have a shipping company in Australia that wants to ship tea.
 The business comes to you and explains that they need to following implemented on their website:

 _We need to charge a different amount for our customers overseas to what we do here in Australia.
 The tax office tells us we have to charge GST for Australian customers but not for our overseas ones.
 So we need to add this to our shopping cart.
 Also, we got a great deal with a local shipping company so we can ship to anywhere in Australia for free if they spend more than AUD$100, but we still have to charge the overseas customers._

-You've read that using Gherkin is a great way to test these features.
-You've also ready that there are the following parts to a Gherkin spec.
+You may have read that using Gherkin is a great way to test these features.
+You may also know that there are the following parts to any Gherkin spec.

 * feature
 * scenario